 Certificate in Stage Management

-The certificate in stage management consists of a balanced combination of required courses that provides a wide range of knowledge in management, sociology and theatre, as well as practical training essential for a stage management professional.
+The certificate in stage management consists of a balanced combination of courses that provides a wide range of knowledge in management, sociology and theatre, as well as practical training essential for a stage management professional.
 In addition to the classroom requirements, students are assigned to stage management positions in School of Performing Arts productions that reflect increasing responsibilities throughout the plan of study.
 The program is structured to prepare the student for work in commercial and regional theatre.
 It also provides a strong basis for learning a variety of artistic skills and management tools essential for employment opportunities in other entertainment areas such as touring, dance, opera, event management and industrials.
 Workshops, seminars and lectures by guest professionals provide an essential component in the program progression.

 |THEA 180C||Practicum: Management||1|